top of page

 Step 2: Find a Lender

 It's easy to be in awe with homes on social media, but before you go window-shopping, know what you can afford.
-Before you start dreaming about sunrooms and walk-in closets, hit up a lender.
+Before you start dreaming about sunrooms and walk-in closets, contact a lender.
 Why?
 They'll tell you what you can really afford and clue you in on the best mortgage rates.
 Meet up with a lender to discuss your financial situation.
 Look for a lender that suits your financial goals and offers favorable terms.
 It's like having a personal finance wingman.
-Seeking the expertise of a mortgage lender can also simplify the process by connecting you with multiple lenders and helping you find the best deal.

 Step 3: Get Pre-Approved